 Don’t Be Left High & Dry: Understanding Tides & Currents

-We’ve all seen that unfortunate image of a beautiful boat grounded in the sand somewhere, the result of changing tide conditions.
-No one wants to get caught in this type of embarrassing and potentially costly scenario.
-Understanding how tides and currents impact your boating activities, and applying what you know to your local waterways, will be invaluable in helping you successfully navigate and plan for a safe and enjoyable boating experience.
+We’ve all seen images of boats grounded in the sand, caught by the changing tide.
+No one wants to get caught in such an embarrassing (and potentially costly!) situation, so understanding tides and currents, and applying what you know to your local waterways, is an essential boating skill.

-Tide is the flow of sea water in and out to shore due to the pull of gravity of the sun and moon.
+- Tide is the flow of sea water in to and out of shore, due to the pull of gravity of the sun and moon.

-As the time for high tide approaches, the sea water begins to flow toward shore, first slowly and then with increasing speed (CURRENT) in the middle of the cycle, and then with less speed toward the end of the cycle.
+As the time for high tide approaches, the sea water begins to flow toward shore, slowly at first, then with increasing speed (“current”) in the middle of the cycle, and then again with less speed toward the end of the cycle.

-Again, the water begins to move slowly out to sea, with CURRENT/SPEED of the flow INCREASING during the middle of the cycle and the subsiding again as the flow stops and the water reaches “slack water or/tide.”
+Once high tide is reached, the flow “in” stops, followed by “slack water.”
+Soon, the process starts in the opposite direction, and the flow “out” begins toward low tide.
+Again, the water begins to move slowly out to sea, with the current/speed of the flow increasing during the middle of the cycle, and the subsiding as the flow stops and the water reaches “slack water” (or “slack tide”).

-Tides and currents are very important to understand as they affect boat handling, particularly during beaching a boat or docking activities.
+Tides and currents affect boat handling, particularly beaching a boat or docking.

-Understanding the day’s forecast for high and low tide and wind direction in advance will help you in these conditions to dock and maneuver like a pro!
+Understanding the day’s forecast for high and low tide and wind direction in advance will help you to dock and maneuver like a pro, even in treacherous conditions!

-Strategically, you will want to plan to approach the dock INTO THE FORCE OF THE WATER (current) OR WIND.
-If the tide/current is coming in, the wind could be from the opposite direction…..you will need to determine which is stronger and make your approach in that direction.
+Strategically, you will want to plan to approach the dock into the force of the water (current) or wind.
+If the tide/current is coming in, the wind could be from the opposite direction, and you will need to determine which is stronger and make your approach in that direction.
 TIP: usually “current trumps wind.”

-If you encounter these types of challenging conditions, we strongly suggest that you STOP for a moment with your boat perpendicular to the dock and observe which direction your boat is being pushed.
-You want to plan to dock with the bow of your boat facing INTO THE FORCE.
+If you encounter challenging docking conditions, stop for a moment with your boat perpendicular to the dock and observe the direction your boat is being pushed.
+Plan to dock with the bow of your boat facing into the force.

-For example: if the high tide is charted to reach 2.5 (that’s feet above mean low water) at 8:00 am and the low tide is expected to be -.5 (that’s feet below mean low water), at 4:00 pm the change is THREE full feet.
-When you’re ready for lunch at noon to 1:00 pm, there will usually be significant CURRENT/SPEED to push your boat around.
-To exercise full control, you would want to approach the dock with your bow into that current.
+For example: if the high tide is charted to reach 2.5 (that’s feet above mean low water) at 8:00 am, and the low tide is expected to be -.5 (that’s feet below mean low water), at 4:00 pm, the change is three full feet.
+When you’re ready for lunch at noon to 1:00 pm, there will usually be significant current/speed to push your boat around.
+To exercise full control, approach the dock with your bow into that current.

-Smart boaters will take the time to thoroughly familiarize themselves with tide and current conditions before heading out for the day.
-The more you learn and practice proven strategies for success, the more enjoyable will be your boating activities!
+Smart boaters will take the time to thoroughly familiarize themselves with tide and current conditions before heading out.
+The better prepared you are, the more you’ll enjoy your day!

-AVAILABLE APPS: There are a few easy to use APPs to help you monitor tides and current conditions: “Sea Tow” offers a free APP and “Hi Tide” is available to download for $1.99.
+There are a few easy to use apps to help you monitor tides and current conditions: “Sea Tow” offers a free app, and “Hi Tide” is available to download for a nominal fee.